 1. Clomiphene citrate

 Clomiphene citrate causes ovulation by stimulating the pituitary gland.
-It is prescribed for women having PCOS or other ovulation issues.
+It is prescribed for women with PCOS or other ovulation issues.
 It is also recommended for improving the production of eggs in women with regular ovulation.

 - The oral medication should be taken for five days during the initial phase of the menstrual cycle, for up to six menstrual cycles.

 - It is found to cause ovulation in 80% of women, of which half were able to get pregnant.
 Its success rate depends on the age of women and other factors (6).

-- It is available under the brand names of Clomid and Clomifene.
+- It is available under the brand names of Clomid, Clomidac, Bemot, Clomifene, etc.

 Letrozole is also used to stimulate ovulation.
-The oral medication activates the brain to make more FSH, to induce ovulation and release eggs.
-It works for women with PCOS, and in normal women to improve the productions of eggs.
+The oral medication activates the pituitary glands to make more FSH, to induce ovulation and release eggs.
+It works for women with PCOS, and in normal women to improve the production of eggs.

 - It is available under the brand name Femara.

 3. Human menopausal gonadotropin (hMG)

-hMG is a combination of hormones FSH and LH (6).
+hMG is a combination of hormones FSH and LH.
 These hormones mainly stimulate ovaries to produce and ripen eggs.
 Gonadotropins are useful for women who have healthy ovaries but cannot ovulate (develop-eggs).
 This usually happens when there are problems with the pituitary gland.

-- It is an injectable medicine, usually given subcutaneously.
+- It is an injectable medicine, usually given subcutaneously (9).

 - They are injected two to three days after the periods start, for up to seven to twelve days.